mirage/mirage-www/tmpl/wiki/delimcc-vs-lwt.md

   end
 }}

-We do not need to do anything special to launch a thread since we are already in the Lwt main loop, and the syntax extension makes the `for` loops like like the Fiber example above.
+We do not need to do anything special to launch a thread since we are already in the Lwt main loop, and the syntax extension makes the `for` loops look like the Fiber example above.

 The choice of blocking function is important.
 The first test runs using a fast `Lwt.return ()` that returns immediately: